 State Asset Management Strategy being implemented by Slovenian Sovereign Holding.
-In July 2024, the National Assembly adopted a new strategy, adapted to the current situation, which defines increasing the productivity of enterprises as a key economic objective.
-The document also provides the basis for the construction of affordable public housing.
+In July 2024, the National Assembly adopted a new state asset management strategy, adapted to the current context and identifies raising the productivity of companies as a key economic objective.
+The management strategy is a basic tool for active ownership by the state